 Plastic is not really a single material, but a collective name for several hundred different kinds of plastics consisting of chemical compounds, so-called polymers.
 The advantage of plastic is that it can be given a variety of properties, from thin and stretchable to strong and very durable.
-In a business, plastic waste can arise in several different ways, but in essence it is some form of used packaging or production waste.
+In any business, plastic waste can arise in several different ways, but in essence it is some form of used packaging or production waste.
 We take care of collection and recycling and offer a simple and cost-effective management.

 We are specialists in industrial recycling and our way of handling plastics differs little from how household plastics are handled.
 Plastic has great potential to be able to be recycled considerably more than it does today.
 If a component or product is designed and manufactured correctly from the beginning, it can be recycled and reused as new material.
 Since different types of plastic have different properties, they cannot be recycled together.